DEQrmichie/heatsource-9/README.md

  (n-n) Canopy/LAI Samples (blank if not used)
  (n-N) K Extinction Coefficient (dimensionless) blank if not used.

-Note - the column numbers for the landcover, elevation, and caonpy cover/LAI samples are dependent on user specified information in the control file.
+Note - the column numbers for the landcover, elevation, and canopy cover/LAI samples are dependent on user specified information in the control file.

 ================================================================================================
 ### MORPHOLOGY DATA FILE